shiyanbei306/ABPFF-YOLO/README.md

 #### CLI

-YOLOv8 may be used directly in the Command Line Interface (CLI) with a `yolo` command:
+ABPFF-YOLO may be used directly in the Command Line Interface (CLI) with a `yolo` command:

 ```bash
 yolo predict model=yolov8n.pt source='https://ultralytics.com/images/bus.jpg'